Intermodalics/pickit-docs/docs/support/getting-ready-for-remote-service.rst

 You can connect your system to the internet as explained in :ref:`Connect your system to the internet <connect-your-system-to-internet>`.

-Connect your PC (with internet connection) to your Pickit processor
+Connect your PC (with Internet connection) to your Pickit processor
 --------------------------------------------------------------------

 In case connecting your Pickit processor to the internet is